matsamaaa/IDE-INSTALL-SCRIPT/README.md

     ./software_install.sh
     ```

-3. Follow the instructions during the installation.
+4. Follow the instructions during the installation.

 ## Configuration

 - The script downloads Visual Studio Code from the official Microsoft website.
-- The version of PHPStorm is specified in the script.
-Make sure to update the `phpstorm_version` variable with the version you want to install.
+- Chromium is installed using the system's package manager.

 ## Notes

-- The script uses `wget` to download .deb and .tar.gz files, `dpkg` to install .deb packages, and `tar` to extract .tar.gz files.
+- The script uses `wget` to download .deb files, `dpkg` to install .deb packages, and `apt` to install additional packages.
 - Ensure you have administrator permissions to run the script (using `sudo`).

 ## Authors